 11. Day Trips from Singapore

 As Singapore sits just north of the equator, it has a warm, tropical climate making it a great place to visit any time of year.
 Daily highs are consistently in the 80s with the summer months (March-June) slightly warmer.
 Although rain is likely year-round, November through January sees the most precipitation.
 No, that shouldn’t deter you from visiting this vibrant and cosmopolitan city.
-Hotel rates don’t fluctuate much as there are always business travelers to fill rooms.
+Hotel rates and pre-arranged Singapore packages don’t fluctuate much as there are always business travelers to fill rooms.
 Rates due increase quite a bit during major national holidays such as Chinese New Year.

 Without a doubt, Singapore’s famous Neil Road located in Chinatown is the hub of LGBT life with gay bars, clubs, spas and saunas ready to show both visitors and locals a good time.
 Chinatown is also known for its incredible food scene (i.e. Smith Street and Maxwell Road Hawker Centre).
 Although there are a variety of diverse and fascinating neighborhoods, keep this in mind when looking for accommodations and while planning your itinerary.